 Full details of Council's rates and utility charges are outlined in Council's Revenue Statement which is the subject of a separate report.
-Total budgeted rates and utility charges for the year are \$44.86 million with estimated discounts of \$1.90 million.
+Total budgeted rates and utility charges for the year are \$47.17 million with estimated discounts of \$1.93 million.
 The budgeted amount includes the rates to be levied, plus an estimated growth in property assessments of approximately 1.00%.

-The increase in the yield from general rates for 2022/2023 compared to the previous year is 3.53%.
-When the changes to the levies, charges and other rates are considered the overall increase in yield is 3.98% including growth assumptions.
-The increase in yield from last year is the result of Council applying the concepts of the Rating Strategy completed in 2021/2022; ensuring long-term financial sustainability is considered; consistent service delivery and asset maintenance are provided for the community, and inflation and supply chain disruptions are taken in to consideration.
+The increase in the yield from general rates for 2023/2024 compared to the previous year is 4.69%.
+When the changes to the levies, charges and other rates are considered the overall increase in yield is 5.21% including growth assumptions.
+The increase in yield from last year is the result of Council applying the concepts of the Rating Strategy; ensuring long-term financial sustainability is considered; consistent service delivery and asset maintenance are provided for the community, and inflation and supply chain disruptions are taken into consideration.

-The re-valuations issued by The Department of Natural Resources have increased with an average change of 20%.
-For the 2022-2023 budget Council has introduced a 3-year averaged land valuation calculation method to mitigate the impact of substantial fluctuations in the rates charged for a particular parcel of rateable land arising from changed valuations from year to year.
-Due to this, not all properties have increased by the above average percentages, with some experiencing a greater increase and others experiencing a decrease.
+The re-valuations issued by The Department of Natural Resources have increased with an average change of 30.9%.
+For the 2023-2024 budget Council has again used a 3-year averaged land valuation calculation method to mitigate the impact of substantial fluctuations in the rates charged for a particular parcel of rateable land arising from changed valuations from year to year.
+Averaging valuations does smooth the impacts of valuation changes however it is unavoidable that some property's rates have increased by above average percentage, some below the average percentage with some of those experiencing a decrease.